foss-haas/vsc-fontsize-shortcuts/README.md

 - Decrease font size: `Ctrl/Cmd` and `-`
 - Reset font size to default: `Ctrl/Cmd` and `0`

+If you are using a different keyboard layout than US QWERTY, you may have to adjust these shortcuts.

 ### Settings

 You can configure the following settings: